ssteinbauer/BookNotes/Book Log.md

 # 2021

+Leviathan falls

+The story of Hu

+Assassin's quest

+Royal assassin

+Assassin's apprentice

+Crucial conversations

+Bird by Bird: Some Instructions on...

+Draft No. 4: On the Writing Process

+Stamped from the beginning

+Between the world and me

+Extreme ownership

 ## 2021-02

 Edmondson, Amy C. (2018).
 The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth.
 Wiley.